Why should I buy a watch and or Jewelry from Zeidman's?

 Do you ship my watch insured and how am I protected?

 Zeidman's can ship watches and other luxury goods secured and insured to anywhere in the United States.
+Our orders are picked up on a daily basis by an armed security company for greater protection.

 What is the cost of shipping?